aarnavram/Instagram/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [√] Changed Color Scheme
+- [√] User can preview picture before posting it
+- [√] Added refresh control

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. Using databases other than parse eg Firebase
-2.
+2. Cool Animations

 ## Video Walkthrough